U.S. Stocks on Track to Snap Two-Week Losing Streak

 Utilities companies, often referred to as bond proxies thanks to their steady dividend payments, also have climbed as inflation expectations under President Donald Trump have moderated.

 Separately, energy shares were the biggest losers over the past week, as the price of oil dropped.
-U.S.-traded crude oil recently climbed 0.5% to $49.15 a barrel, but is still on track to end the week down 3%.
+U.S.-traded crude oil recently climbed 1.4% to $49.58 a barrel, but is still on track to end the week down more than 2%.

 Oil prices declined earlier this week on disappointment that the Organization of the Petroleum Exporting Countries didn't take more aggressive measures to cut production at a meeting in Vienna.